NicholasPCole/byo-lisp/README.md

 # byo-lisp

-Build Your Own Lisp, a project for @lawrancej's Compiler Design course at Wentworth Institute of Technology, Summer 2014.
+Build Your Own Lisp, a project for Joey Lawrance's (@lawrancej) Compiler Design course at Wentworth Institute of Technology, Summer 2014.

 ## Goals